 Gary Owens

-With Gary Owens' smooth, authoritative baritone, it makes sense he would have a broadcasting career spanning 50 years — working as the ear-cupping announcer on “Rowan & Martin's Laugh-In,” lending his voice to cartoon characters including Space Ghost, Roger Ramjet and “Ren & Stimpy’s” Powdered Toast Man, and working as a DJ in Los Angeles since 1961.
+With Gary Owens' smooth, authoritative baritone, it made sense he had a broadcasting career spanning 50 years — working as the ear-cupping announcer on “Rowan & Martin's Laugh-In,” lending his voice to cartoon characters including Space Ghost, Roger Ramjet and “Ren & Stimpy’s” Powdered Toast Man, and working as a DJ in Los Angeles since 1961.

-What doesn't make sense: many of the goofy lines he utters with his deadpan delivery.
+What didn't make sense: many of the goofy lines he uttered with his deadpan delivery.
 Such as, “The Eiffel Tower is not really made of eiffel,” or, “I'd rather hear Barbra Streisand sing than eat.
 Of course, I've never heard her eat.”

 The man who would glorify “beautiful downtown Burbank” on “Laugh-In” from 1968 to 1973 began his radio career at 16 on, appropriately, station KORN in Mitchell, S.D., just 25 miles from where he was born.
 He went on to San Francisco when a tornado leveled his neighborhood, then came to L.A. in 1961.